SpeciesFileGroup/taxonworks_doc/faq/nomenclature.md

 ## I have a species which was originally described in genus which obviously lies outside the scope of my group.
 How can I use this genus in the original combination?

   The genus name have to be entered into the classification before the use.
-It may have to Root assigned as
-    the parent, or, preferrably, the basic classification (class, order, family) could be provided as well.
+It may have to Root assigned as the parent, or, preferrably, the basic classification (class, order, family) could be provided as well.

 ## How to record in the database a situation when a taxon, species or genus, is moved from one family to another

   Edit TaxonName task has a special section for this, *Classification*.
 Select the family-group name, and the relationship *Classified as*.
 This could be used for original placement of the taxon, or for the subsequent classification.
   Once the Taxon Name Relationship is created, assigne the citation using the radial annotator.

+## How to record a *nomen nudum* that was "subsequently validated"

+  ICZN does not provide a procedure to "validate" a *nomen nudum*.
+Once unavailable, the taxon name keeps this status.
+The taxon could be described in a subsequent publication by the same or a different author(s), with the same or a different spelling.
+Both names in TaxonWorks should be regarded as separate protonyms. *Nomen nudum* should be marked with one or several of the appropriate nomenclatural statuses: *nomen nudum* or, preferrably, a more specific one, for example *nomen nudum: no description*.
+Once the valid name is described and the second protonym is entered to the TaxonWorks database, the *nomen nudum* could be linked to the available name (valid or invalid) with a TaxonName Relationship "unavailable or invalid".

 # Contributors